diseraluca/diseraluca.github.io/_posts/2020-04-24-partitioning-integers-in-factor.md

 ## But didn't we need compositions?

-As we said in the beginnig, we actually need to compute the composition of an integer rather than its partitions.
+As we said in the beginning, we actually need to compute the composition of an integer rather than its partitions.

 The difference between the two is that partitions are unordered ( In the case of the paper we have an order constraint on them but that is not necessary ), such that $$ \{\!\{\,4\,1\,1\,\}\!\} $$ is the same partition as $$ \{\!\{\,1\,4\,1\,\}\!\} $$, while compositions are ordered, thus $$ \{\!\{\,4\,1\,1\,\}\!\} $$ and $$ \{\!\{\,1\,4\,1\,\}\!\} $$ are different compositions.